istio/istio.io/content/blog/2018/istio-authorization/index.md

 ## Summary

 Istio’s authorization feature provides authorization at namespace-level, service-level, and method-level granularity.
-It adopts “RBAC + conditions” model, which makes it easy to use and understand as an RBAC system, while providing the level of flexibility that an ABAC system normally provides.
+It adopts "RBAC + conditions” model, which makes it easy to use and understand as an RBAC system, while providing the level of flexibility that an ABAC system normally provides.
 Istio authorization achieves high performance as it is enforced natively on Envoy.
 While it provides the best security by working together with [Istio authentication features](/docs/concepts/security/#authentication), Istio authorization can also be used to